Liberalism: History

 John Locke was the first to develop a liberal philosophy, including the right to private property and the consent of the governed.

 Liberal ideas were first drawn together and systematized as a distinct ideology by the English philosopher John Locke, generally regarded as the father of modern liberalism.
 The first major signs of liberal politics emerged in modern times.
 These ideas began to coalesce at the time of the English Civil War.
 The Levellers, a largely ignored minority political movement that primarily consisted of Puritans, Presbyterians, and Quakers, called for freedom of religion, frequent convening of parliament and equality under the law.
 The Glorious Revolution of 1688 enshrined parliamentary sovereignty and the right of revolution in Britain and was referred to by author Steven Pincus as the "first modern liberal revolution".
 The development of liberalism continued throughout the 18th century with the burgeoning Enlightenment ideals of the era.
 This period of profound intellectual vitality questioned old traditions and influenced several European monarchies throughout the 18th century.
 Political tension between England and its American colonies grew after 1765 and the Seven Years' War over the issue of taxation without representation, culminating in the American Revolutionary War and, eventually, the Declaration of Independence.
 After the war, the leaders debated about how to move forward.
 The Articles of Confederation, written in 1776, now appeared inadequate to provide security or even a functional government.
 The Confederation Congress called a Constitutional Convention in 1787, which resulted in the writing of a new Constitution of the United States establishing a federal government.
 In the context of the times, the Constitution was a republican and liberal document.
-It remains the oldest liberal governing document in effect worldwide.
+It remains one of the oldest liberal governing documents in effect worldwide.